cod-r/fluxcd-poc/fux-vs-argo.md

     - view container logs
     - exec into terminal for pods
 - Multi cluster management
-- Has its own user management
 - Developers need access only to argocd UI
-- Higher development velocity in github stats
+- Higher development velocity in github

 Argo disadvantages:
 - Installing helm charts is better in Flux
+- Server-side apply is incomplete